hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 - _ver_: The version of the TPM specification to which the signature conforms.
 - _alg_: A COSEAlgorithmIdentifier containing the identifier of the algorithm used to generate the attestation signature.
-- _x5c_: A certificate for the PAK, followed by its certificate chain (in X.509 encoding).
+- _x5c_: A certificate for the PAK, followed by its certificate chain.
+The contents of the array SHOULD follow the same requirements as the _x5chain_ header parameter defined in section 2 of {{I-D.ietf-cose-x509}}, with the sole difference that a CBOR array is also used when only _pakCert_ is present.
-  - _pakCert_: The PAK certificate used for the attestation, in X.509 encoding.
+  - _pakCert_: The PAK certificate used for the attestation.
 - _sig_: The attestation signature, in the form of a TPMT_SIGNATURE structure as specified in Part 2, section 11.3.4 of {{TPM2.0}}.
 - _attestInfo_: The TPMS_ATTEST structure over which the above signature was computed, as specified in Part 2, section 10.12.8 of {{TPM2.0}}.